immuni-app/immuni-documentation/Technology Description.md

 `build=<build number>`

 **Response headers**
+`Cache-Control: public, max-age=3600`
-`Content-Type: application/json`
+`Content-Type: application/json; charset=utf-8`

 **Response body**
 The response body is a JSON-formatted dictionary.
 We are still finalising the relevant specifications.

 ### OTP Service

 The OTP Service provides an API to the National Healthcare Service for authorising OTPs that can be used to upload data from the Mobile Client via the Exposure Ingestion Service.
-The OTP is generated by the App and communicated by the user to the Healthcare Operator (e.g., during a phone call).
+The OTP is generated by the App and communicated by the user to the Healthcare Operator.
 The Healthcare Operator inserts the OTP into the HIS, which then registers the OTP on the OTP Service.

 The OTP automatically expires after a defined interval.
 If the data have not been uploaded by the time the OTP expires, the user will have to restart the process with a new OTP.